agonzalezro/polo/README.md

     And here is just the content.

 In this case we are overriding the title and the slug.
-If we don't define the metadata tags for those two, then we are going to generate them with the first line of the content of the file (usually a title).